 Here is the problem.

-It takes why is it taking the terrorist act itself, in other words, the attack, to then do the roundup.
+It takes, why is it taking the terrorist act itself, in other words, the attack, to then do the roundup?

-Because a lot of these people, most of them, unfortunately, I mean it's in the United States too, it's true.
+Because a lot of these people, most of them, unfortunately, I mean, it's in the United States, too, it's true.

-We're under some type of watch list surveillance, but we're not watching enough, we're not surveilling enough, and we're not interdicting enough to prevent this at the outset.
+We're not surveilling enough, and we're not interdicting enough to prevent this at the outset.

-So I think the entire operational basis upon which our intelligence gathering is taking place after the fact of a terrorist uh attack.
+So I think the entire operational basis upon which our intelligence gathering is taking place after the fact of a terrorist attack, I understand that from an evidence preservation standpoint.

 I understand that from where does this lead, but I will tell you what the real problem is.